PaulineTurk/MNHN/README.md

 The proof of concept is realized by following two different implementations:

 > *IMPLEMENTATION 1*: calculation of probabilistic substitution matrices with or without a contextual amino acid.
+>
 > *IMPLEMENTATION 2*: deep learning with a Feed Forward Neural Network.

+The user guide will be added when the project is fully completed.